sujato/drafts/cullavagga/dpcv-project.md

         Evaṃ me sutaṃ—
         ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.

-Notice that, even though there is no metadata at all, we can keep the segments coordinated with the original file by simply counting the line numbers: one line = one segment.
+Even though there is no metadata at all, we can keep the segments coordinated with the original file by simply counting the line numbers: one line = one segment.

 When our typists are working on the DP CV, they will keep one window on their computer to see this reference edition.
 Each time they come to a new segment, they mirror the reference edition by pressing <kbd>Enter</kbd> to create a new line.
 By this extremely simple method we can integrate our new edition with all the rich associated data from the reference edition.